pachterlab/kb_docs/docs/source/troubleshooting/troubleshooting.rst

 .. _kb-outputs:

 =====================================
-Interpreting Quality and Run Information in kb-python
+Interpreting quality and run information
 =====================================

 When you run the ``kb`` command, the pipeline generates several metadata